Skip to content

 • A key may have been exposed (in logs, a git commit, an error message, etc.)

-• A team member with key access leaves your organisation
+• A team member with key access leaves your organization

 • Your security policy requires periodic rotation